Contents: 1. Spark Plugs 2. Spark Plug Info

 2023 NGK BPR7ES = Champion RN7YC = Bosch WR5DC

 This size is on many motorcycle engines, 4-stroke with over-125cc per cylinder, many 2-stroke air-cooled, and all 2-stroke liquid-cooled.
-BP5ES is on mopeds with Morini MO1, MO2, M1 engines, including Bianchi, Colt, Cosmo, F. Morini, Italvelo, Intramotor, Italjet, Lem, Malaguti, Motobecane Sebring, Motomarina Sebring, Negrini, NVT, Pacer (Italtelai), Scorpion, and on Beta, and others.
+BP5ES and B5ES are on mopeds with Morini MO1, MO2, M1 engines, including Bianchi, Colt, Cosmo, F. Morini, Italvelo, Intramotor, Italjet, Lem, Malaguti, Motobecane Sebring, Motomarina Sebring, Negrini, NVT, Pacer (Italtelai), Scorpion, and on Beta, and others.

 0000 NGK BR7EIX $13

 These super-plugs have an ultra-fine wire center electrode which lowers the voltage required.
 This makes a stronger spark at very low rpms, for easier starting.
 They also increase horsepower, typically ½ to 1 mph speed increase on a 30-40mph bike.
 The fine wire has a cap of precious metal, iridium, that resists erosion and allows the thin wire electrode to last thousands of miles.
 The down side is iridium costs more than platinum or gold, so the spark plug price is four times as much as a regular NGK spark plug.
 BR7EIX replaces BR7ES, BP7ES and B7ES.

 Spark Plugs are important.
 They’re also cheap and easy to change.
 The spark plug is the first thing you look at when a motor won’t start.
 Spark, compression, and fuel are the three main ingredients.
 Spark plugs come in different sizes and styles.
 See Parts Department to learn what sizes and styles there are.